davidbrochart/pangeo-streamflow/Welcome.md

 # Welcome

 The following notebooks are available:
-- `notebooks/watershed_delineation.ipynb`: tools for watershed delineation.
+- `notebooks/delineation.ipynb`: tools for watershed and flood delineation.
 - `notebooks/amazonas_fit.ipynb`: fit hydrologic models to the Amazon basin.